British picture framemakers, 1600-1950 - W

 James Wyatt 1806-1828 or later, James Wyatt & Son by 1834-1853, James Wyatt junr 1853-1882.
 At 115 High St, Oxford 1806-1882.
 Printsellers and publishers, carvers and gilders, picture and looking glass framemakers, picture restorers.

 James Wyatt (1774-1853) and his son, also James (1810-82), traded as a family concern in the High St in Oxford for more than 70 years.
 The father commissioned work from both J.M.W.
 Turner and John Everett Millais.
+For a well-illustrated account of Wyatt’s life and work, see Lynn Roberts’ excellent The Framemaker James Wyatt: Turner, Millais and Grinling Gibbons on The Frame Blog, July 2019.

 James Wyatt senr was the son of an Oxford baker, Thomas Wyatt.
 He was apprenticed in 1790 to the Oxford carver, gilder and picture framemaker, Robert Archer (qv).
 In 1802 he was taken into partnership by Archer, an arrangement that lasted until 1806 (Jackson’s Oxford Journal 15 May 1802, 25 January 1806).
 He then set up in business on his own, announcing that he was opening a shop opposite All Saints Church in the High St (Jackson’s Oxford Journal 25 January 1806), advertising, ‘Colours, and every Article for Drawing.
 Paintings, Prints and Needle Work, neatly framed and glazed.
 Carving in all Kinds of Wood, Stone, &c.
 Concave and Convex Mirrors, Looking-Glass Plates of all Sizes with or without Frames, Girandoles, Sconces, and Bordering for Rooms.
 Old Frames new gilt, in Oil or burnished Gold’, later also advertising canvas for oil painting (Jackson’s Oxford Journal 12 April 1806).